subbamaggus/shelly_pv_to_waterheater/README.md

 data is read from data.StatusSNS.SML.z16_7_0

-averaging aver the last 3 readings.
+averaging the last 3 readings.

-if pv overproducton is more than the consumption of one phase of heater it will turn on one phase if producton is still higher. it will turn on the next phase.
+if pv overproducton is more than the consumption of one phase of heater, it will turn on one phase if producton is still higher. it will turn on the next phase.

 as of the day of year, the first phase will switch, to ensure that every phase is used equally.

 one input is used to allow different aproaches while active

-in preparation:
-second input is used to overwrite function and use heatpump control as input

        -(powerPerLine)   0      powerPerLine